sashite/ggn.rb/README.md

 ![Ruby](https://github.com/sashite/ggn.rb/actions/workflows/main.yml/badge.svg?branch=main)
 [![License](https://img.shields.io/github/license/sashite/ggn.rb?label=License&logo=github)](https://github.com/sashite/ggn.rb/raw/main/LICENSE.md)

-> **GGN** (General Gameplay Notation) implementation for the Ruby language — a rule-agnostic format for describing **movement possibilities** in abstract strategy board games.
+> **GGN** (General Gameplay Notation) implementation for the Ruby language — a pure, functional library for evaluating **movement possibilities** in abstract strategy board games.

 ## What is GGN?

 GGN (General Gameplay Notation) is a rule-agnostic format that describes **pseudo-legal moves** in board games.
-It answers a fundamental question: _"Can this piece, currently at this location, reach that location?"_ — while remaining completely agnostic about game-specific rules like check, ko, or repetition.
+It answers: _"Can this piece, currently at this location, reach that location?"_ — while remaining agnostic about game-specific rules like check, ko, or repetition.

-Think of GGN as a **movement possibility oracle** that encodes:
+GGN serves as a **movement possibility oracle** that encodes:
 - Which piece can move
 - From which location
 - To which location
 - Under what pre-conditions (`must` and `deny`)
 - What state changes occur (`diff` in STN format)

-This gem implements the [GGN Specification v1.0.0](https://sashite.dev/specs/ggn/1.0.0/), providing a functional, immutable API for working with movement possibility data.
+This gem implements the [GGN Specification v1.0.0](https://sashite.dev/specs/ggn/1.0.0/), providing a pure functional API for working with movement possibilities.

 ## Installation